carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

   Using the constant address space indicates that the data will not change during the execution of the kernel.
 This allows scalar read instructions to be used.
+As the constant address space could only be modified on the host side, a generic pointer loaded from the constant address space is safe to be assumed as a global pointer since only the device global memory is visible and managed on the host side.
 The vector and scalar L1 caches are invalidated of volatile data before each kernel dispatch execution to allow constant memory to change values between kernel dispatches.

 **Region**
   The region address space uses the hardware Global Data Store (GDS).
 All